DamMroz/Angle/README.md

 Then you just need to prepare the input files "inpex.txt" and "inpth.txt" as shown in the `Example` folder.
 These files include the matrix components of Ustar which can be derived with the help of the [MolecularToolbox](https://github.com/JaGeo/MolecularToolbox).
 Please make sure that the Ustar parameters are sorted in the correct way: E11 E22 E33 E23 E13 E12.

 # Result
 You will get three output files: Two of them will give you the main axis components of the ADPs.
-The other one will give you the lengths and angles of the main axes.
+The other one will give you a quantity related to the length of the semi principal axes and angles between the theoretical and experimental main axes.

 # Information about the Authors
 * D. Mroz (RWTH Aachen University)